LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 His facial expression said "BUSTED!" and though it didn't make up for the disrespect of the preventable wait, I certainly felt better for getting it off of my chest in a non-argumentive way.

-After all, there was nothing about it that could be changed, so why argue?
 However, letting him know, that I knew he was that disrespectful and uncaring of all of us, may have been enough to stop him from being so, in the future.
-Sometimes we can't make things better for ourselves, but if we speak up, we can for others.

 When you're in pain and desperate for help, you will tolerate things that you shouldn't because you don't have the energy to fight for what is right.
 So don't fight, simply don't return to disrespectful doctors; when they lose enough patients, maybe, hopefully, they will bring themselves off of their DIY pedestals!